Berwick - South West

 Berwick - South West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Berwick-South West has high cultural diversity, with 42.3% born overseas and 42.4% speaking languages other than English at home.
-Christianity is the main religion, at 39.5%.
-Buddhism is overrepresented, at 7.0% compared to Greater Melbourne's 5.0%.
+Berwick-South West has a high cultural diversity with 42.3% of its population born overseas and 42.4% speaking a language other than English at home.
+Christianity is the main religion, comprising 39.5%.
+Buddhism is overrepresented at 7.0%, compared to Greater Melbourne's 5.0%.

 The top three ancestry groups are Other (20.5%), Australian (18.5%), and English (18.3%).
 Sri Lankan, Indian, and Hungarian ethnicities show notable divergences: Sri Lankan is overrepresented at 3.3% (vs regional 2.3%), Indian at 8.7% (vs 5.0%), and Hungarian at 0.5% (vs 0.7%).